-- failure to obtain regulatory approval to commence a trial; - · unforeseen safety issues; - · determination of dosing issues; - lack of effectiveness during clinical trials; - inability to reach agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - slower than expected rates of patient recruitment or failure to recruit suitable patients to participate in a trial; - failure to manufacture sufficient quantities of a drug candidate for use in clinical trials; - inability to monitor patients adequately during or after treatment; - inability or unwillingness of medical investigators to follow our clinical protocols; - adding a sufficient number of clinical trial sites; or - clinical sites deviating from trial protocol or dropping out of a trial.
+- failure to obtain regulatory approval to commence a trial; - unforeseen safety issues; - determination of dosing issues; - lack of effectiveness during clinical trials; - inability to reach agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - slower than expected rates of patient recruitment or failure to recruit suitable patients to participate in a trial; - unanticipated impact from changes in or modifications to clinical trial design;

+- failure to manufacture sufficient quantities of a product candidate or placebo or failure to obtain sufficient quantities of concomitant medication for use in clinical trials: - inability to monitor patients adequately during or after treatment; - inability or unwillingness of medical investigators to follow our clinical and other applicable protocols; - failure to add a sufficient number of clinical trial sites; or - clinical sites or others deviating from trial protocol, inappropriately unblinding results, or dropping out of a trial.

-Further, we, the FDA or an institutional review board, or IRB, or other regulatory authority may suspend our clinical trials at any time if it appears that we or our collaborators are failing to conduct a trial in accordance with regulatory requirements, including, for example, the FDA's Good Clinical Practice, or GCP, regulations, that we are exposing participants to unacceptable health risks, or if the FDA or other regulatory authority, as the case may be, finds deficiencies in our IND or other submissions or the manner in which the clinical trials are conducted.
+Further, we, the FDA or an institutional review board, or IRB, or other regulatory authority may suspend our clinical trials at any time if it appears that we or our collaborators are failing to conduct a trial in accordance with regulatory requirements, including, the FDA's current Good Clinical Practice, or GCP, regulations, that we are exposing participants to unacceptable health risks, or if the FDA or other regulatory authority, as the case may be, finds deficiencies in our IND or other submissions or the manner in which the clinical trials are conducted.
 Therefore, we cannot predict with any certainty the schedule for commencement and completion of future clinical trials.
 If we experience delays in the commencement or completion of our clinical trials, or if we terminate a clinical trial prior to completion, the commercial prospects of relugolix or MVT-602 could be harmed, and our ability to generate product revenue from relugolix or MVT-602 may be delayed.
-In addition, any delays in our clinical trials could increase our costs, slow down the approval process and jeopardize our ability to commence product sales and generate revenue.
-Any of these occurrences may harm our business, financial condition and results of operations.
-In addition, many of the factors that cause, or lead to, a delay in the commencement or completion of clinical trials may also ultimately lead to the denial of regulatory approval of our product candidates.
+In addition, any delays in our clinical trials could increase our costs, cause a drop in our share price, slow down the approval process, and jeopardize our ability to commence product sales and generate revenue.
+Any of these occurrences may harm our business, financial condition, and results of operations.
+In addition, many of the factors that cause or lead to a delay in the commencement or completion of clinical trials may also ultimately lead to the denial of regulatory approval of our product candidates.